 Free Admission for teens ages 14-17

-Beginning Jan 2, 2017 children ages 14-17, who are residents of the City of Chicago, are now free.
-The AIC received a grant to fund these admissions for the next 25 years!
-Children ages 14-17 must present a school ID, drivers license, report card or other document indicating that they are a resident of the City of Chicago to get free admission
+Children ages 14-17, who are residents of the City of Chicago must present a school ID, drivers license, report card or other document indicating that they are a resident of the City of Chicago to get free admission.

 Another way to get in for free is if you have a Bank of America credit card.
 Free days are the first full weekend of every month.